valentinvieriu/chrome-headless/README.md

 If you change any of those ENV don't forget to update the encrypted ones for the CI `jet encrypt .env env.encrypted`.
 This is necesarry only if you are using the Codeship CI.

+Also for Codeship make sure you are pushing the version tag also to trigger the build for the version

 To build your own version: `docker-compose build`

 To start `docker-compose up -d`